yurakuzo/mandry-app/README.md

 flake8 .
 ```

-This command will check the code in the current directory and output any errors or warnings
+This command will check the code in the current directory and output any errors or warnings.